The best competitive experts. All in one place.

 “My bet is that in three, max five, years from now, Tesla will be just like every other carmaker.
 [And just] like there’s no difference between a BMW or Mercedes or Audi besides the brand, Tesla will also start competing on brand,”

-If Tesla’s future is indeed one where it needs to fight tooth and nail to separate itself from the pack through branding, it needs to start fighting now.
+If Tesla’s future depends on the company fighting tooth and nail on branding, it needs to start fighting now.

-Owning a Tesla used to signal you were technologically savvy, had some money to spend, and cared a bit about the environment.
+Owning a Tesla once meant you were technologically savvy, had money to spend, and cared a bit about the environment.

 But now, Tesla’s brand is a lot less clear.